Direct Fabrication of a Superconducting Two-Dimensional Electron Gas on KTaO3(111) via Mg-Induced Surface Reduction

-To examine the surface chemistry associated with the Mg treatment, low-energy X-ray photoemission spectroscopy (XPS) measurements were performed at 20~K around the Ta 4f core levels before and after Mg deposition [Fig.~\ref{XPS}], using p-polarized 120~eV photons.
-The emitted photoelectrons have kinetic energies of 80--100~eV and therefore possess inelastic mean free paths of approximately 5~\AA,\cite{seah_quantitative_1979} making the measurements extremely surface sensitive and probing only the topmost 1--2~monolayers.
+To examine the surface chemistry associated with the Mg treatment, low-energy X-ray photoemission spectroscopy (XPS) measurements were performed around the Ta 4f and Mg 2p core levels before and after Mg exposure [Fig.~\ref{XPS}].
+The measurements were carried out at the Quantum Materials Spectroscopy Centre (QMSC) beamline of the Canadian Light Source (CLS), using a Scienta R4000 hemispherical analyzer with angular and energy resolutions better than 0.1\degree and 15~meV, respectively.
+The samples were measured at a temperature of 15~K and under a base pressure below $5.0 \times 10^{-11}$~Torr.
+The spectra were acquired at normal emission with p-polarized light at a photon energy of 120~eV.
+The emitted photoelectrons have kinetic energies of 60--100~eV, yielding inelastic mean free paths of $\sim 5~\text{\AA}$ in oxides.\cite{seah_quantitative_1979} At normal emission, this gives a 95\% information depth of $\sim$1.5~nm ($\approx$3$\lambda$),\cite{Powell2020IMFP} indicating that the measurements probe only the top $\sim$3--4~unit cells and are therefore highly surface sensitive.
+The binding-energy scale was calibrated by fitting the Fermi edge of a freshly prepared gold surface mounted on the cryostat and electrically connected to the sample holder.

-After substrate degassing (Stage~1), the surface is dominated by Ta$^{5+}$ species, as evidenced by the Ta 4f doublet centered at 27.4 and 29.3~eV [Fig.~\ref{XPS}, top],\cite{moulder_handbook_1992} indicating that the surface remains largely unreduced.
-In contrast, following the Mg surface treatment (Stage~2), the Ta 4f spectrum displays a pronounced increase in low-binding-energy spectral weight relative to the Ta$^{5+}$ doublet [Fig.~\ref{XPS}, bottom].
-Such an enhancement of reduced Ta components is consistent with electron accumulation at the KTO surface, signaling the formation of a surface 2DEG.
+The pristine KTO(111) surface is dominated by Ta$^{5+}$ species, as evidenced by the Ta 4f doublet centered at 27.6 and 29.5~eV [Fig.~\ref{XPS}, green curve].\cite{moulder_handbook_1992,brumbach_evaluating_2014,Simpson2017XPS} After substrate degassing (Stage~1), there is no observable change in the Ta 4f spectrum [Fig.~\ref{XPS}, light blue curve], indicating that the surface remains largely unreduced.
+In contrast, following the Mg surface treatment (Stage~2), the Ta 4f spectrum displays a pronounced increase in low-binding-energy spectral weight relative to the Ta$^{5+}$ doublet [Fig.~\ref{XPS}, dark blue curve].
+Because 5d Ta oxides exhibit strong covalency and core-level final-state screening can produce energy shifts comparable to nominal chemical shifts, it is highly nontrivial to uniquely decompose the reduced spectral weight into discrete formal oxidation states (Ta$^{4+}$/Ta$^{3+}$/Ta$^{2+}$).
+We therefore refer to this additional intensity as reduced Ta (Ta$^{<5+}$).\cite{brumbach_evaluating_2014,Simpson2017XPS} This assignment-independent increase in reduced Ta spectral weight is consistent with electron accumulation at the KTO surface, signaling the formation of a surface 2DEG.
 This direct spectroscopic signature is a key advantage of our ultrathin-overlayer approach.